Physical scaling laws in dislocation microstructures and avalanches from dislocation dynamics simulations

-Great care has been paid to extract the most of and precise data from the simulations as significant statistics are required to correctly define avalanche statistics. {To achieve this, we opted for two changes compared to what is done in other simulation studies. i) microstructure properties were saved at high frequency and high floating point precision. ii) The use of PBC allows for simulating larger deformation with many more plastic events.} However, the presence of PBC may impact the largest plastic events.
-To correctly capture the natural maximal extension of avalanches and power law truncation of avalanche statistics, we optimized the ratios of simulation box dimensions so as to obtain a very large extended slip plane -corresponding to the various tiles of slip plane swept by a dislocation loops while expanding (see. supplementary material).
-For a single slip system, The largest sweapt area free of any PBC artifacts, can be as large as $\pi(65 \mu m)^2$ for our multislip simulations and $\pi(95 \mu m)^2$ for the single slip simulations.
+Great care has been paid to extract the most of and precise data from the simulations as significant statistics are required to correctly define avalanche statistics. {To achieve this, we opted for two changes compared to what is done in other simulation studies. i) Microstructure properties were saved at high frequency and high floating point precision. ii) The use of PBC allows for simulating larger deformation with many more plastic events.} However, the presence of PBC may impact the largest plastic events.
+To correctly capture the natural maximal extension of avalanches and power law truncation of avalanche statistics, we optimized the ratios of simulation box dimensions so as to obtain a very large extended slip plane -corresponding to the various tiles of slip plane swept by a dislocation loops while expanding (see supplementary material). {Under single-slip conditions, plastic activity is dominated by the primary slip system, while the colinear cross-slip system contributes little due to its lower Schmid factor.
+In the multislip case, primary and colinear slip systems share identical Schmid factors, allowing all eight systems to accommodate plastic deformation.
+Consequently, the swept area per slip system required to achieve the same total strain is smaller in multislip than in single-slip conditions.} For an individual slip system, the largest sweapt area free of any PBC artifacts, can be as large as $\pi(65 \mu m)^2$ for our multislip simulations and $\pi(95 \mu m)^2$ for the single slip simulations.